 Most schools do not give formal assessments to their Primary 1 and 2 students.
 This is a good way for young students to enjoy their day to day school life and develop a love of learning!
 However, students do have review tests/short tests that evaluate if they have understood and are able to apply the grammatical rules, structures and vocabulary learnt in English.

-So, as P2 students head towards their P3 year in 2021, what areas of the English Language should they have understood and are able to apply as accurately as possible?
+So, as P2 students head towards their P3 year, what areas of the English Language should they have understood and are able to apply as accurately as possible?